lucasjellema/katacoda-scenarios/oci-functions-objects-apigateway/step3.md

 `cat ~/oracle-cloud-native-meetup-20-january-2020/functions/file-writer/func.js`{{execute}}

 Open the file *func.yaml* in the text editor.
-Change the name of the function from *file-writer* to *file-writer#* , where # is the LAB_ID you have neen assigned.
+Change the name of the function from *file-writer* to *file-writer#* , where # is the LAB_ID you have been assigned.

 Let's deploy this function to application `lab#`.
 Execute the next command - make sure you are in the correct directory.